Dan Patrick (politician): Confederate monuments

 Patrick is a strong supporter of maintaining Confederate monuments on public display, despite opposition from civil rights groups who consider the statues as a defense of the institution of slavery and of the Civil War.
 As one of six members of the board that oversees the Texas State Capitol grounds, Patrick described the need: "to learn from history all of our history, including events and times that many would like to forget. ...
 Our goal should be to have a meaningful dialogue for future generations so those moments in our history are not repeated."

+Ten Commandments

+On June 21, 2024, Patrick, stated that he would seek to pass a similar bill to Louisiana's House Bill 71 requiring the Ten Commandments in schools in the next legislative session.
+He criticized Speaker of the Texas House of Representatives Dade Phelan for failing to put the bill (Senate Bill 1515) to a vote on the floor in the previous legislative session.

+In May 2025, the Texas Legislature passed SB 10 which requires every classroom to visibly display a poster containing the Ten Commandments, sized at least 16 by 20 inches.
+The law has come under legal scrutiny and its enforcement has been blocked in some Texas schools while the courts examine the issue.

 COVID-19 pandemic

 In an interview with Fox News host Tucker Carlson on March 23, 2020, Patrick stated that he was willing to risk his life from the COVID-19 pandemic if it would avoid an economic shutdown, which he stated would negatively impact subsequent generations.
 Patrick also stated that he thought many grandparents agreed with him on this.
 Patrick later moderated his rhetoric while continuing to show skepticism of shutting down the economy.

 Patrick worked to increase access to hydroxychloroquine, an unproven drug to treat the coronavirus which President Trump promoted.
 On April 7, 2020, Patrick announced the creation of a task force to make recommendations on how to re-open Texas's economy.

 Patrick again garnered controversy on April 21, when he defended his previous comments on the pandemic by saying "And what I said when I was with you that night, there are more important things than living.
 And that's saving this country for my children, and my grandchildren and saving this country for all of us.
 And I don't want to die, nobody wants to die, but man, we got to take some risks and get back in the game, and get this country back up and running."

 In May 2020, Patrick paid a $7,000 fine imposed on a Dallas businesswoman after she defied Texas's lockdown orders in order to keep her hair salon open.
 He said, "Seven days in jail, no bail and a $7,000 fine is outrageous."